Spread some parchment paper out on a baking sheet and preheat your oven to 325F-350F.

 Melt the white chocolate and mix the ¼ cup of heavy cream and 1 Tbsp of Matcha into it.

 Pour some of the chocolate-Matcha mixture over each piece of cake and place in the refrigerator to allow it to set and the chocolate to harden.
 Before serving, dust each piece with some Matcha.

 Note: This cake highlights the astringent elements of Matcha so some may find it suited to more adult tastes.

-Note: If you prefer a less deep Matcha flavor, mix only one tablespoon of Matcha with the white chocolate instead of two.
+Note: If you prefer a less deep Matcha flavor, mix only 1 Tbsp of Matcha with the white chocolate instead of 2.